COSBlab/EMMIVox/tutorials/1-refinement/README.md

        `python map_registration.py emd.map emd_half_map_2.map`

        **Note 2**: The value `0.9` is the cutoff to exclude correlated voxels (above this threshold).
-If you want to keep all the voxels of the input map, set this to `1.0`. `emd_plumed.dat` is the name of the output map in PLUMED format. `--threshold` selects only voxels with density strictly above a certain value. `--zone` can be used to keep only voxels within a certain distance (here 3.5 Ang) from the model specified by `--zone_PDB`.
+If you want to keep all the voxels of the input map, set this to `1.0`. `emd_plumed.dat` is the name of the output map in PLUMED format. `--zone` can be used to keep only voxels within a certain distance (here 3.5 Ang) from the model specified by `--zone_PDB`.

        **Note 3**: If you want to give a look at the map after the preparation, you can inspect `emd_plumed.mrc`.
 This is the map that will be used in PLUMED for modelling and corresponds to `emd_plumed.dat`.